 diginexAPPRISE: is a multilingual application that collects standardized, actionable data related to working conditions directly from workers in global supply chains.
 Through tailored question sets, companies can deploy surveys directly to workers in their supply chain on a variety of topics such as responsible recruitment, gender equality and pulse check living and working conditions.
-The worker voice tool was initially developed by the United Nations University Institute in Macau (UNU-IIST) in partnership with <a href="https://doi.org/10.1007/jhttps://doi.org/10.
+The worker voice tool was initially developed by the United Nations University Institute in Macau (UNU-IIST) in partnership with The Mekong Club - an organization working with the private sector to bring about sustainable practices against modern slavery, and was acquired by DSL on December 14, 2021.